 I know how cheesy this may sound to you right now.
 I was there not too long ago.
 I used to be ungrateful in life and always wanted more out of life.
 I believed I was capable of achieving much more and was stuck due to some bad luck streak.
 It was only after losing all that I had I realized I had everything I needed.
 No, this is not a plot from a Hollywood romcom.
 This is how real life works.
 It was only after I was unemployed, dumped (not in that order), depressed, friendless, broke, and hopeless, I learned how gratitude could change my life.
 Even when I had nothing, I still had enough to stand back up.

 It was very easy to be ungrateful in this digital age.
 All those Instagram posts and those fabulous so-called influencers do is make us feel how worthless our life is.
 The only thing these influencers do is leave us wanting more.
 To look better.
 To eat at fancier restaurants.
 To wear expensive clothes.
 To go travel in exotic locations.

 I am not saying wanting all that is wrong.
 You should strive to achieve more and live a better life.
 But when you feel the life you have right now is not good enough, that’s where the problem begins.
 Society has by default programmed us to be ungrateful.
 We are programmed to seek more.
 Buy more, consume more.
 And this can make us disillusioned into wanting things that we don’t really want and not be grateful for our lives.

 And this is why it’s even more important now for us to develop an attitude of gratitude.
 Personally, I thought gratitude was a bit cliche.
 Some kind of psychological hack that’s supposed to make feel better for a while.
 So I dismissed it initially.
 But as I did some research and started maintaining a gratitude journal regularly and intentionally, I realized this was the exact solution I needed in my life.

-- I was more focused at work and had job satisfaction
+- I was more focused on work and had job satisfaction.